-Even a cursory look at the sectoral debates around the PRSP process - like the one offered in the previous sections - points to the fact that,
+Even a cursory look at the sectoral debates around the PRSP process - like the one offered in the previous sections - points to the fact that, by a large number of accounts, despite the ILO's significant efforts (and achievements), the full integration of the Decent Work perspective into the Poverty Reduction Strategy Papers policy matrix was, in the first generation of PRPS, far from complete.

-This matches overall assessments of the Decent Work content of first generation PRSPs (especially Ghai, 2005, Global Unions, various years, ILO, 2002a, but also Rizwanul, 2004 and, indirectly, World Bank Operations Evaluation Department, 2004 and World Bank Independent Evaluation Group, 2006).
-These evidence, in fact, that, by and large, first generation Poverty Reduction Strategies have been extremely selective in drawing on the Decent Work agenda - usually analyzing employment in some length, giving limited consideration to social protection, and often ignoring rights at work and social dialogue altogether.
+This matches overall assessments of the Decent Work content of first generation PRSPs (especially Ghai, 2005, Global Unions, 2003, 2004 and 2005, ILO, 2002a, but also Rizwanul, 2004 and, indirectly, World Bank Operations Evaluation Department, 2004 and World Bank Independent Evaluation Group, 2006).
+These evidences suggest that by and large, first generation Poverty Reduction Strategies have been extremely selective in drawing on the Decent Work agenda - usually analyzing employment in some length, giving limited consideration to social protection, and often ignoring rights at work and social dialogue altogether.
 According to Ghai (ibid, 'Overall findings' section), in particular, employment creation and other Decent Work elements have been on many occasions treated as add-ons without being embedded in thoroughly pro-poor growth strategies.

-To what extent this assessment seems to be holding true for the second generation of Poverty Reduction Strategy Papers?
+To what extent is this assessment holding true for the second generation of Poverty Reduction Strategy Papers?

-The second generation of PRSPs: new trends?
+The Second Generation of PRSPs: New Trends?